-Amanda Wolthoff, MD, is board-certified by the American Board of Dermatology and has interests in a wide range of clinical practices, including wound care and healing, effects of diabetes, use of lasers, and preventive skin care.
+Amanda Wolthoff, MD, is board-certified by the American Board of Dermatology and has interests in a wide range of clinical practices, including wound care and healing, effects of diabetes, use of lasers, and preventive skincare.

-Dr. Wolthoff is a graduate of the University of Oklahoma, where she was an Honor Scholar, and she earned her medical degree from the University of Texas Health Science Center in San Antonio.
+Dr. Amanda Wolthoff is a graduate of the University of Oklahoma, where she was an Honor Scholar, and she earned her medical degree from the University of Texas Health Science Center in San Antonio.
 She served as an internal medicine intern at Texas Health Resources Presbyterian Hospital in Dallas and a dermatology resident at Texas Tech Health Sciences Center in Lubbock.
 She was chief resident of dermatology at Texas Tech.

-Dr. Wolthoff is a dedicated to continuing education and to helping fellow physicians, with a strong history of research, case reports, and presentations.
+Dr. Wolthoff is dedicated to continuing education and to helping fellow physicians, with a strong history of research, case reports, and presentations.
 She has worked in private practice in the Dallas area since 2013 and has earned a reputation for excellence in compassionate patient care.

 In her free time, she enjoys staying active with snow skiing, water sports, yoga, reading for pleasure, and watching professional and college sports.